atlassian/data-center-helm-charts/docs/docs/troubleshooting/TROUBLESHOOTING.md

 # Troubleshooting tips

-This guide contains general tips on how to investigate application deployment that doesn't work correctly.
+This guide contains general tips on how to investigate an application deployment that doesn't work correctly.

 ## General tips